stephenfuqua/AssertionComparison/readme.md

 ![Detailed execution times](images/execution-times-fa-detail.png)

-There is one test that makes up 73% of execution time.
+There is one test that makes up nearly 80% of execution time.
 And it is a trivial test:

 ```csharp
 [Test]